Photography

 Panoramas

-I love panoramas, because I love landscapes, especially when there is a good view, like from a mountain top or a high building.
-Or just generally a scene I want to capture, but which does not fit into the width of a standard photo.
+I love panoramas, because I love landscapes, especially when there is a good view – like from a mountain top or a high building, or any scene too wide to fit into a standard photo frame.

-I create panoramas by taking multiple overlapping photos, and then stitch them together.
-I previously used Hugin, a free open source panorama stitcher for this.
-Hugin has a wizard which does most of the work for you.
+I used Hugin previously, a free open source panorama stitcher for this.
+Hugin has a wizard that does most of the work for you.
 Even so it takes a fair amount of time to create one panorama.
-I have switched to using Luminar Neo to stich panoramas, as it does the job automatically, quickly, and the resiults are impressive.
+I have switched to using Luminar Neo to stich panoramas now as it does the job automatically, quickly, and the results are impressive.
 I can always fall back on Hugin for any challenging panoramas.

-I have also used Photoshop for stitching panoramas, and it seems to do it reasonably well.
+I have also used Photoshop for stitching panoramas, and it seems to do a reasonably good job.
 I have read that PTGui is by far the best software to use for stitching panoramas, but it is not cheap.

-My old Samsung phone has a Surround Shot mode, which allows you to take a full spherical (360° x 180°) photos.
-The phone stitches it all together for you, and the results were quite impressive.
-It is not perfect though and sometimes fills in areas where it can’t work out the overlap.
-This usually happens if you don’t keep the phone in one location while taking the photos.
+My old Samsung phone had a Surround Shot mode, which allowed you to take a full spherical 360° photos.
+The phone stitches it all together for you, and the results were quite impressive for the time.
+It was not perfect though and sometimes filled in areas where it could not work out the overlap.
+This usually happened if you didn’t keep the phone in one location while taking the photos.
 Sadly Samsung have removed the feature from the newer phones.
+While the results were not perfect, it was the only way to capture 360° spherical panoramas without a dedicated camera.
+It’s not feasible to try and take all the photos and then stich them together later.
+If you missed a spot you are out of luck.

 I used to use Dermandar to host my panoramas, but can no longer embed them.
-You can still see some of my public panoramas there.
+As of October 2025 the site has been retired.

 My Cameras